Zakaria Labyad

-Zakaria Labyad (Riffian-Berber: ⵣⴰⵎⴰⵔⵉⵢⴰ ⵍⴱⵢⴰⴷ; born 9 March 1993) is a professional footballer who plays as an attacking midfielder or forward for Chinese Super League club Dalian Yingbo.
-Born in the Netherlands, he represented that nation at under-17 level before switching his allegiance to Morocco and playing for them at under-23 level.
+Zakaria Labyad (زكريا لبيض; born 9 March 1993) is a professional footballer who plays as an attacking midfielder or forward for Corinthians in the Campeonato Brasileiro Série A. Born in the Netherlands, he represented that nation at under-17 level before switching his allegiance to Morocco and playing for them at under-23 level.

 Club career

 PSV

 Born in Utrecht, Labyad came through the youth program of PSV.
 In January 2009, he extended his contract with PSV until the summer of 2012.
 Before joining PSV, Labyad played for USV Elinkwijk.
 Labyad made his debut in the senior team on 25 February 2010 in a UEFA Europa League home match against Hamburger SV, coming on as a substitute for Otman Bakkal in the 71st minute.
 Three days later, Labyad also made his debut in the Eredivisie, coming on as a substitute for Balázs Dzsudzsák in a match against RKC Waalwijk.
 On 18 April 2010, Labyad made his first appearance in the starting line-up in a home match against FC Groningen.
 Labyad's selection in the starting line-up paid immediate dividends, with him scoring two goals in the 3–1 victory.
 In the last match of the 2009–10 season, Labyad was again in the starting lineup in a 1–1 draw against Alkmaar.
 Labyad more or less became a regular in the starting 11 in the 2011–12 season and experienced a great deal of success.
 He played in 32 matches and scored 6 goals.
 He scored a goal in the KNVB Beker semi final against Heerenveen and followingly won the cup with PSV.